Comments

 6. Director or nominee

-7. Director, Campus Safety and Security or nominee
+7. Executive Director, Campus Operations or nominee

 8. Any other position designated by the Vice-President, People and Advancement as a unit head for the purposes of this policy.